munificent/craftinginterpreters/book/types-of-values.md

 Then we may open a smoldering portal to the Shadow Realm.
 It's not safe to use any of the `AS_` macros unless we know the value contains the appropriate type.
-To that end, we define a last few macros to check a value's type:
+To that end, we define a last few macros to check a value's type.

 ^code is-macros (1 before, 2 after)